|Title||Start Date & Time||End Date & Time|

-When you create a new Canvas course, you will be enrolled in another course that contains the migrated content within 2 business days.
+When you create your Canvas course, you will be enrolled in a course that contains your migrated D2L course materials within two business days.
 This course will have “D2L Copy” appended to the beginning of the course code and title.
 If you would like assistance building your course using the content migrated from D2L, contact the IT Service Center at: firstname.lastname@example.org or (303)735-4357 (5-HELP).

 To bookmark Canvas, go to your browser’s bookmark configuration settings and enter the URL for the application: https://canvas.colorado.edu.

 Visit the Canvas Help page for a list of support resources available for you.